deepakgowtham/Datascience_Basics/Datawarehouse/07_ETL_design.md

 - process and load data in dimension table
 - process and load the type 1 and type 2 changes.
 - process and load data into fact table.

+# PTR
+- You can process dimension tables in parallel with each other, after all the dimension tables are process we can process fact tables in parallel.